 Having said that, you need to know what you want and what looks best for you.
 Go have different consultations—ask the doctors what they would like to do and take it into consideration.
 Don’t have surgery and blame a straight nose guy for giving you a straight nose; honestly, that is your fault.
 You wouldn’t go to Pablo Picasso and ask for a duplicate of the Sistine Chapel would you?
 Gosh, I hope not.

-If your nose is still on your face, you can breathe, and it’s far from “jacked up” then you’re in good shape.
+If your nose is still on your face, you can breathe, and it’s far from “jacked up”, then you’re in good shape.
 My nose is not perfect.
-There are little things about it that occasionally bugs me, and there are still unknowns that I sometimes get freaked out about (like what if my nose gets really skinny or the tip goes crooked with time)—but I can say even with the imperfections, I like my nose way better than I did before.
+There are little things about it that occasionally bugs me, and there are still unknowns that I sometimes get freaked out about (like what if my nose gets really skinny or the tip goes crooked with time)—but I can say even with the imperfections, I like my nose thousand times more than I did before surgery.

 I think sometimes we get stuck fixating on small details instead of looking at a bigger picture.
 So zoom out, and take a good look because I’m sure you’re beautiful.

 As a close to this journey, here’s my five simple tips I used to cope with the “depression” of rhinoplasty:

 - Don’t obsess over it.
 I can’t say it enough: you have to be patient.

 - Focus on the positive.
 There are going to be things you don’t like.
 That’s ok.
 It’s when you only see the things that you dislike that you mentally/emotionally take a hit.

 - Look at the BIG picture.
 And old pictures.
 Look at what a difference the rhinoplasty has made for your overall appearance.
 P.S.
 That might be in a few months time.